Britton Chance

-Britton "Brit" Chance (July 24, 1913 – November 16, 2010) was an American biochemist, biophysicist, scholar, and inventor whose work helped develop spectroscopy as a way to diagnose medical problems.
-He was "a world leader in transforming theoretical science into useful biomedical and clinical applications" and is considered "the founder of the biomedical photonics."
+Britton Chance (July 24, 1913 – November 16, 2010) was an American biochemist, biophysicist, scholar, and inventor whose work helped develop spectroscopy as a way to diagnose medical problems.
+He was "a world leader in transforming theoretical science into useful biomedical and clinical applications" and is considered "the founder of biomedical photonics."
 He received the National Medal of Science in 1974.

 He also was an Olympic athlete who won a gold medal in sailing for the United States at the 1952 Summer Olympics in the 5.5 Metre Class.

 Early life and education

 Chance was born in Wilkes-Barre, Pennsylvania.
 His parents were Eleanor Kent and Edwin Mickley Chance, president of United Engineers and Constructors, Inc, which built power plants.
 His father was also a mining engineer, chemist, and inventor who held a number of metallurgical patents and created a device that detected carbon monoxide in coal mines using a chemical reaction.
 Chance's paternal grandfather, Henry Martyn Chance, was a noted geologist and mining engineer who also had a medical degree.

 When he was a teenager, the family moved to Haverford, Pennsylvania.
 His family had a summer home in Mantoloking, New Jersey where he learned to sail on his father's yacht Antares.
 He also sailed in Antilles and the Panama Canal Zone.
 When he was 13 years old, he became a licensed as a radiotelegraph operator and built his first powerful radio transmitter.

 He graduated from the Haverford School in 1931.
 He attended the University of Pennsylvania where he received a bachelor's degree in physical chemistry in 1935, and a M.A. in microbiology in 1936.
 While at Penn, he was a member of St. Anthony Hall and of the professional and scientific honorary societies Alpha Chi Sigma, Sigma Tau, and Tau Beta Pi.
 He was also the business manager of The Pennsylvania Triangle, the engineering, architecture, and science student magazine.
 As a graduate student he developed a microflow version of a stopped-flow apparatus.

 Around the time he was 17, he invented an auto-steering device for ships, receiving a patent in 1937.
 He tested the device on a trip to the West Indies using his father's yacht in 1935.
 In March 1938, the General Electric Company hired him to test the auto-steering device on a round trip from England to Australia on the MS New Zealand Star, a 20,000-ton refrigerator ship.
 In return, the company paid his tuition to Cambridge University.

 In 1938, Chance enrolled in Cambridge University.
 He came back to the United States to visit his parents but was unable to return to Cambridge and England because of World War II.
 He returned to the University of Pennsylvania and received a Ph.D degree in physical chemistry in 1940.

 In 1943, he received a second Ph.D. from Cambridge University in biology and physiology, followed by a D.Sc. from Cambridge in 1952.